-On February 1, 2018, pursuant to a shelf registration statement on Form S-3, the Company completed the issuance of 13,340,000 shares of its common stock at \$10.80 per share in an underwritten public offering (referred to as the February 2018 public offering).
-Net proceeds to the Company in connection with the February 2018 public offering were approximately \$135.5 million after deducting underwriting discounts, commissions and other offering expenses.
+On February 1, 2018, pursuant to a shelf registration statement on Form S-3, the Company issued 13,340,000 shares of its common stock at \$10.80 per share in an underwritten public offering (referred to as the February 2018 public offering).
+Net proceeds to the Company from the February 2018 public offering were approximately \$135.5 million after deducting underwriting discounts, commissions and other offering expenses.